JozefJarosciak/chatgpt-mass-delete-export/README.md

 ### 📦 Export Tab
 - **Batch Export**: Export multiple conversations to a single ZIP file
+- **HTML Format**: Each conversation saved as a styled HTML file for better readability
 - **Full Content**: Includes all messages (user and assistant) from each conversation
-- **Organized Format**: Each conversation saved as a separate text file with formatted content
+- **Attachment Support**: Downloads and embeds images, PDFs, and documents from conversations
+  - ✅ Images (PNG, JPG, GIF, WebP) - Displayed inline in HTML
+  - ✅ PDFs and Documents - Linked for download
+  - Automatically detects file types using magic numbers
 - **Auto-Download**: ZIP file automatically downloads with timestamp: `ChatGPT_Export_YYYY-MM-DD.zip`
 - **Smart Fallback**: API retrieval with DOM extraction fallback for reliability